idoerg/authorator/README.md

   list.
 Right now there is some default text in the code that makes the authors name in footnote size, and the affiliations in italics.
 The footer file can override that.

+* --simple/-s Simple mode: does not require the `\usepackage{authblk}`.
+  The output can be imported or cut/pasted into any place in your manuscript, instead of depending on the title.
+This is espacially useful for non-standard journal templates.
+See file `example_authors_simple.tex` for example output.

 ### Todo:
  * Implement ASCII output